 Red Lentil Quinoa Fritters

 I hope you love these quinoa fritters as much as we do!
-I love hearing from you guys, so if you give them a try, please come back and leave me a comment below with your feedback.
+I love hearing from you guys, so if you give them a try, please come back and leave me a comment below with your feedback and star rating.
 You can also find me on social media.
 Be sure to tag @veggie_inspired and #veggieinspired so I’m sure to see it!
 Enjoy!

 - 1 1/2 cup quinoa (I like tri-color quinoa, but any will do)

 - 2 tsp ground turmeric